2022 UST Growling Tigers basketball team: Second round

-Despite Adama Faye's double-double game of 23 points and 18 rebounds, the Tigers fared miserably as they surrendered a 30-point loss to the UE Red Warriors.
+Despite Faye's double-double game of 23 points and 18 rebounds, the Tigers fared miserably as they surrendered a 30-point loss to the UE Red Warriors.
 The Warriors who were coming off a three-game losing streak held UST to a nine-point second quarter scoring to end the half with a 22-point 45–23 lead.

 The Tigers could not get their shots to drop, making only 18 of their 66 attempts for a 27.3 field goal percentage.
-UE's tough defense limited Nic Cabañero to a season-low of seven points on a 2-of-15 shooting percentage.
+UE's tough defense limited Cabañero to a season-low of seven points on a 2-of-15 shooting percentage.

-The Warriors blew the game wide open in the second half with UE's CJ Payawal burying five three-point shots and then capped by Harvey Pagsanjan's own three for the game's biggest lead at 34, 43.1 seconds remaining in the game.
+The Warriors blew the game wide open in the second half with UE's CJ Payawal burying five three-point shots and then capped by Pagsanjan's own three for the game's biggest lead at 34, 43.1 seconds remaining in the game.
 UST slid down to their seventh straight loss for a 1–7 record.